Brett Cullen: Later work

 After 2000, he played small recurring roles in ABC's Once and Again, the low-rated series The Mountain, and as a detective in two episodes of Desperate Housewives.
 Cullen was awarded a meatier part on The West Wing in 2005–06, when he played West Virginia governor and vice presidential candidate Ray Sullivan.
 Later in 2006, he played a recurring role on Pepper Dennis, which was cancelled after its first season as well.
 He played a short-lived love interest of Vanessa Williams' Wilhelmina Slater on Ugly Betty in early 2007, and followed that up with a story arc as dad Walt Riggins on Friday Night Lights.
-Although his recurring roles never lasted more than a few episodes, Cullen made the most of parts in the ongoing series Lost, Damages, and The Gates between 2007–10.
+Cullen had recurring roles in the series Lost, Damages, and The Gates between 2007 and 2010.

-From 2011–16, Cullen played the flashback character Nathan Ingram on the hit series Person of Interest.
+From 2011 to 2016, Cullen played the flashback character Nathan Ingram on the hit series Person of Interest.
 He also plays Mark Keeler, father of Olympic gymnast hopefuls Payson and Becca Keeler, on the ABC Family series Make It or Break It.

 On February 8, 2011, Cullen was named the official spokesman for Houston Works which helps Houston residents with job training and placement, scholarships, consulting, technical initiatives focusing on science, technology, engineering and mathematics and summer job programs along with Youth Summits.

 In 2013, Cullen was cast in the television series Devious Maids, and in 2014 Cullen had recurring roles on the television series Revenge, Criminal Minds, and Under the Dome.
 He also starred in the film The Last Rescue.